Philip Jaisohn: Last days in Korea

 Jaisohn returned to Korea once again after Japan's defeat in World War II.
 The U.S. Army Military Government in control of the southern part of Korea invited him to serve as chief adviser.
 In December 1946, he was elected to the Interim Legislative Assembly (남조선과도입법의원; 南朝鮮過渡立法議院).
 In May 1945, liberal and moderate socialist intellectuals selected him as candidate for presidency, but he declined.
 When the date of the first presidential election was confirmed by the United Nations, Jaisohn was petitioned to run for presidency by 3,000 people, including a young Kim Dae-jung, but he refused in the end.

 Jaisohn felt that political unity was needed for a new nation, despite his uneasy relationship with the president elect Syngman Rhee.
 He decided to return to the United States in 1948.
 Suffering a heart attack a week earlier on December 29, Jaisohn died on January 5, 1951, during the Korean War, just two days before his 87th birthday.

-His body was cremated, and his ashes were buried in Bib church in Philadelphia.
+His body was cremated, and buried in Pennsylvania.
 In 1994 his remains were repatriated to South Korea.
-His ashes were buried in the Seoul National Cemetery.
+His ashes are buried in the Seoul National Cemetery.